ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/using/tcpmappings.md

 If `host` is set, then TLS is terminated.
 If `service` does not start with `https://` and `tls` is empty, then TLS is not originated.
-In this case, $productName$ will terminate the TLS connection, require that the host offered with SNI match the `host` attribute, and then make a **cleartext** connection to the upstream host.
+In this case, Emissary will terminate the TLS connection, require that the host offered with SNI match the `host` attribute, and then make a **cleartext** connection to the upstream host.
-You should specify in `service` which port to dial to; if you don't, $productName$ will use port 80 because it is not originating TLS.
+You should specify in `service` which port to dial to; if you don't, Emissary will use port 80 because it is not originating TLS.

 This can be useful for doing host-based TLS proxying of arbitrary protocols, allowing the upstream to not have to care about TLS.